dhruvasagar/vim-dotoo/README.md

-3. Capture: This launches the capture menu that you can use to quickly capture TODOs, NOTES etc. This can be invoked using the keybinding `gC` from anywhere.
-If you invoke the same from an open dotoo file, it will append the captured template into the dotoo file otherwise it will append the captured template into the refile file configured by g:dotoo#capture#refile
+3. Capture: This launches the capture menu that you can use to quickly capture TODOs, NOTES etc. This can be invoked using the keybinding
+   <kbd>gC</kbd> from anywhere.
+If you invoke the same from an open dotoo file,
+   it will append the captured template into the dotoo file otherwise it will append the captured template into the refile file configured by g:dotoo#capture#refile